Privacy Policy

 We may also collect personal information about you from third parties.
 These third parties may include (but are not limited to):

-• if you are an aged care resident, from the site making use of our Services;
+if you are an aged care resident, from the site making use of our Services or the provider of the site’s clinical or family care software (if our Platform has been integrated with that software);

 If you provide personal information to us about someone else, you must ensure that you are entitled to disclose that information to us.
 For example, you should take reasonable steps to ensure the individual concerned is aware of the various matters detailed in this Privacy Policy.